-Due: As shown on inside front covers
+Due: December 15, as shown on inside front cover

-The New Mexico Finance Authority's State Transportation Revenue and Refunding Revenue Bonds (Subordinate Lien), Series 2006B (the "Series 2006B Bonds"), its Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006C (the "Series 2006C Bonds") and its Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006D Bonds" and together with the Series 2006B Bonds and the Series 2006C Bonds, the "2006 Subordinate Lien Bonds") are being issued as fully registered bonds.
-The Series 2006D Bonds will bear interest at a Fixed Rate and will be in denominations of \$5,000 or any integral multiple thereof.
-While in the Auction Period, the Series 2006C Bond and the Series 2006D Bonds are issuable in denominations of \$25,000 or any integral multiple thereof.
-While in the Auction Period, the Series 2006C Bond and the Series 2006D Bonds are issuable in denominations of \$25,000 or any integral multiple thereof.
-While in the Auction Period, the Series 2006C Bond and the Series 2006D Bonds are issuable in denominations of \$25,000 or any integral multiple thereof.
-The Depository Trust Company ("DTC") will act as securities depository for all of the 2006 Subordinate Lien Bonds will be registered in the name of Cede & Co.
-Individual purchases of the 2006 Subordinate Lien Bonds will be made in book-entry form only, and Beneficial Owners of the 2006 Subordinate Lien Bonds will not receive physical delivery of bond certificates, except as described herein.
-Upon receipt of payments of principal and interest, DTC will remit such payments to DTC participants for subsequent disbursement to the Beneficial Owners of the 2006 Subordinate Lien Bonds.
+The New Mexico Finance Authority's State Transportation Revenue Bonds (Senior Lien), Series 2006A (the "Series 2006A Bonds"), are being issued as fully registered bonds in denominations of \$5,000 or any integral multiples thereof.
+The Depository Trust Company ("DTC") will act as securities depository for all of the Series 2006A Bonds through its nominee, Cede & Co.
+One fully registered bond in a denomination equal to the principal amount of each maturity of the Series 2006A Bonds will be registered in the name of Cede & Co.
+Individual purchases of Series 2006A Bonds will be made in book-entry form only, and Beneficial Owners of the Series 2006A Bonds will not receive physical delivery of bond certificates, except as described herein.
+Upon receipt of payments of principal and interest, DTC will remit such payments to DTC participants for subsequent disbursement to the Beneficial Owners of the Series 2006A Bonds.

-The 2006 Subordinate Lien Bonds are being issued by the New Mexico Finance Authority (the "NMFA") at the direction of the State Transportation Commission (the "Commission") of the State of New Mexico (the "State").
-The proceeds of the Series 2006B Bonds and the Series 2006C Bonds will be used to provide funds for certain transportation projects authorized by the Legislature of the State (the "Legislature") that the New Mexico Department of Transportation (the "Department") has determined to be necessary or desirable.
-The proceeds of the Series 2006B Bonds also will be used to refund and restructure certain outstanding bonds of the Commission.
-The proceeds of the Series 2006D Bonds will be used to provide funds for an escrow required to be established by the Joint Use Agreement between the Department and BNSF Railway Company.
-Proceeds from the sale of the 2006 Subordinate Lien Bonds will be used for purposes of paying costs of issuance relating to the 2006 Subordinate Lien Bonds.
+The Series 2006A Bonds are being issued by the New Mexico Finance Authority (the "NMFA") at the direction of the State Transportation Commission (the "Commission") of the State of New Mexico (the "State") to provide funds for certain transportation projects authorized by the Legislature of the State (the "Legislature") that the New Mexico Department of Transportation (the "Department") has determined to be necessary or desirable and to pay certain costs of issuance associated with the Series 2006A Bonds.
+Interest on the Series 2006A Bonds is payable on June 15 and December 15 of each year, commencing on June 15, 2007, as more fully described herein.
+Principal of the Series 2006A Bonds is payable on the dates, and interest is payable at the rates, shown on the Maturity Schedule set forth on the inside front cover.